nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 268
 00:16:27,387 --> 00:16:30,657
-[SPEAKER_03]: Just the ant land would come up out of there.
+[SPEAKER_03]: Just the antlion would come up out of there.
 [SPEAKER_00]: Antlion.

 269